udaysinghal/Road-Safety-WebApp/README.md

    - Simply open `index.html`
    - OR use a local server if required (e.g., Live Server extension in VS Code)

-## 📷 Screenshots
-(Add relevant screenshots of the project here to showcase the UI.)

 ## 💡 Future Improvements
 - Add AI-based road safety predictions.